Mister Rogers' Neighborhood season 22

-The following is a list of episodes from the twenty-second season of the PBS series, Mister Rogers' Neighborhood, which aired in late 1991 and early 1992.
+The following is a list of episodes from the twenty-second season of the PBS series, Mister Rogers' Neighborhood, which aired between November 1991 and August 1992.
+The first broadcast of Mister Rogers' Neighborhood was on the National Educational Television network on February 19, 1968.

 Episode 1 (Art)

 Mr. McFeely shows Rogers a portrait of Mrs. McFeely, that Bob Trow made.
 Rogers goes to see Trow do a portrait of Mr. McFeely.
 King Friday declares that everyone in the Neighborhood should produce Royal portraits.